cunytv/UncoveringCUNYTV/README.md

  <hr>

-* When a cassette tapes turns into a lightning bolt, 32 tapes have been digitized, captioned, ingested, and made accessible!
+* When a cassette tapes turns into a lightning bolt, 32 tapes have been digitized.
+The upload numbers include both caption corrected and auto captioned.
+"Caption corrected" means auto-captioned files were reviewed and corrected by a human.
+Monthly stats are pulled from the CLIR Transfer Log available in Airtable: https://airtable.com/appx1LX5xKBtLqJk9/tblKFLZDSaayGTzuB/viwbgcK68SbHSqnAw?blocks=hide.